chase-seibert/blog/_posts/2022-03-16-easy-mode-guide-to-us-tax-withholdings.md

 Things start getting tricky with bonus and RSUs.
 Early in your career, these are small.
 Over time, they become a larger and larger part of your compensation.
 For taxes, that's a problem, because **bonus and RSUs are not withheld at the correct rate -- you owe more!**

 > Your W4 withholdings are designed to account for the tax liability on just your salary.
 Bonus and RSUs are withheld at a flat 22%.
-You need to account for the delta between 22% and your real marginal tax rate, by using either extra W4 withholdings from each paycheck, or with quarterly estimated taxes.
+You need to account for the delta between 22% and your marginal tax rate, by using either extra W4 withholdings from each paycheck, or with quarterly estimated taxes.

-Let's assume that your marginal tax rate is 37%, which is true if you make more than $250,000 in total compensation a year.
+You use marginal rate here, instead of effective rate, because you will be paying the most for these "last dollars".
+Another way to think about it is that you have already paid bellow your effective rate for your salary dollars.
+Let's assume that your marginal tax rate is the maximum of 37%.
 Your W4 is withholding enough taxes to from your salary piece, but you need to make your own plans to cover difference between 37% and the flat 22% for your bonus and RSUs combined, or 15% of those pieces.

 # Three ways to pay what you owe